 What is a Postmaster or Mail Superintendent?

-Postmaster or Mail Superintendent Example Plan, direct, or coordinate operational, administrative, management, and supportive services of a U.S. post office; or coordinate activities of workers engaged in postal and related work in assigned post office.
+Example of Postmaster or Mail Superintendent Job Plan, direct, or coordinate operational, administrative, management, and supportive services of a U.S. post office; or coordinate activities of workers engaged in postal and related work in assigned post office.

 Life As a Postmaster or Mail Superintendent